rune/rune/docs/docs/advanced/real-time-games.md

 Consider a Paddle game with `updatesPerSecond: 10`, i.e. the game state updates every 100 ms. The ball is at position 0 in `currentGame` at 0 ms and will be at position 10 in after 100 ms. When the phone wants to render the game at 60 ms, it should render at position 6 as the ball should be 60% towards the new position.

 Rune provides `nextGameUpdate`, which contains the game state after another run of the `update` function, thereby providing a glimpse into the future.
-This is provided in the `onChange` callback.
-Additionally, the game can at any time get the milliseconds between updates as `Rune.msPerUpdate`.
-By using these, the game can render the ball's at any time and will look more fluid for fast-moving objects.

-How to do that depends on the game's graphics engine:
-- If the engine supports animating between positions, the game can animate between `currentGame` and `nextUpdateGame`
-- If the engine has an explicit `render` function, the game can use the `Rune.interpolate.rendering()` function

-Here's an example of how `Rune.interpolate.rendering()` would be used for rendering the ball in Paddle at a variable frame rate:
+The game can then use `Rune.interpolate.rendering()` with this info to compute the ball's position at any time and will look more fluid for fast-moving objects.
+Here's an example of how this would be used for rendering the ball in Paddle at a variable frame rate:

 ```javascript
 let ballPosition, ballPositionNext